jamesdiplomat/Water-classifier-fastai/README.md

 [![](https://img.shields.io/badge/python-3.5%2B-green.svg)]()

-> A web app to predict whether water is clean or dirty using fastai library.
+> A web app to predict whether a person has arrhythmia or not and which type using fastai library.

 ------------------